rgriola/blobs-away/README.md

 # Blobs-Away - Multiplayer Ball Game

-A competitive multiplayer game where players control colored balls in an arena, merging with other balls to grow larger and score points.
+A competitive arcade-style game where you control a colorful blob, absorb smaller ones to grow larger, and dominate the arena.

-## Game Overview

 ![Blobs Away Game](screenshots/gameplay.png)